 You’ll find these symptoms are more apparent when accompanied by a digestive disorder that’s already straining your system, but if the choice is between cold and room temperature water…

 Consult the Agni

-The agni, when we’re talking about the human body, refers to the digestive fire that must process, break down, and disperse all foods and beverages.
+The agni, when we’re talking about the human body, refers to the digestive fire that must process, break down, and disperse all food and beverages.